 Cultural activities in the Haus range from theme classes (such as German cooking, beer brewing, movie series, and others, depending upon quarter) to theme projects, which are short presentations by residents on middle European subjects they are interested in.
+Conversation courses that are taught by graduate students and don’t take place in Haus Mitt.

 We also enjoy an active role in the greater European community through events such as Oktoberfest and Eurolympics, during which the residents of the European-themed houses get together to enjoy good food and good spirits.
 As we say in Germany, hau rein!